TMS · For Clinicians

 H-coils are not compatible with neuronavigation (the broad field makes it irrelevant).
 Figure-8 systems can layer on neuronavigation if you want to move beyond Beam F3 — useful if you plan to pursue fMRI-guided work.

 On head-to-head data.
 Direct device comparisons are rare.
-Oliveira-Maia 2016 found no significant efficacy difference between Magstim and NeuroStar in treatment-resistant MDD.
+Available head-to-head studies of figure-8 systems have generally found no significant efficacy difference between manufacturers for treatment-resistant MDD.
 A 2019 retrospective review (Awakenings KC) found shorter mean time to remission on MagVenture vs. NeuroStar, but the study was non-randomized with significant baseline differences.
 Realistically, device choice is dominated by indication coverage, protocol availability, and workflow fit — not efficacy differences between figure-8 systems.

 Disclosure